$q-$Wiener ($\alpha,q)-$ Ornstein-Uhlenbeck processes. A generalization of known processes: Introduction

 There is also a different path of research followed by W\l odek Bryc, Wojtek Matysiak and Jacek Weso\l owski see e.g. \cite{bryc05}, \cite{BryWe}, \cite{BryMaWe}.
 Their starting point is a process with continuous time that satisfies several (exactly $5$) conditions on covariance function and on the first and the second conditional moments.
-Those are so called quadratic harnesses characterized by $5$ parameters.
-Under resulting $5$ assumptions they prove that these processes are Markov and several properties of families of polynomials that orthogonalize transitional and one dimensional probabilities.
-They give several examples illustrating developed theory.
-One of the processes considered by them is so called $q-$Brownian process. $4$ of $5$ possible parameters are equal to zero and the fifth one can be identified with parameter $q$ considered in this paper.
-As far as one dimensional probabilities and transitional probabilities are concerned this process is identical with introduced and analyzed in this paper $q-$Wiener process.
-They did not however work on the properties of $q-$Brownian process.
+Those are the so called quadratic harnesses characterized by $5$ parameters.
+Under resulting $5$ assumptions they proved that these processes are Markov and also stated several properties of the families of polynomials that orthogonalize transitional and one dimensional probabilities.
+They gave several examples illustrating developed theory.
+One of the processes considered by them is the so called $q-$Brownian process. $4$ of $5$ possible parameters are equal to zero and the fifth one can be identified with parameter $q$ considered in this paper.
+As far as the one dimensional probabilities and the transitional probabilities are concerned this process is identical with $q-$Wiener process introduced and analyzed in this paper.
+They did not however work on the properties of the $q-$Brownian process.
 It appeared as a by-product of their interest in quadratic harnesses.
-Bryc Matysiak and Weso\l owski are mostly interested in the general problem of existence of $5$-quadratic harnesses.
-That is why $\left( q,\alpha\right) -$OU process does not appear in their works.
+Bryc Matysiak and Weso\l owski were mostly interested in the general problem of existence of quadratic harnesses.
+That is why $(\alpha,q)-$OU process have not appeared in their works.

-What we are aiming to do is to reintroduce these processes via certain discrete time one dimensional, time symmetric random process (1TSP) by so to say "continuation of time" or may be more precisely as processes that sampled at certain discrete moments has the properties of 1TSP.
-This discrete time process was defined in purely classical probability context.
-Moreover is very simple and intuitive.
+What we are aiming to do is to reintroduce these processes via certain discrete time one dimensional, time symmetric random process (1TSP) by the so to say "continuation of time" or may be more precisely as processes that sampled at certain discrete moments have the properties of 1TSP.
+This discrete time process was defined in a purely classical probability context.
+Moreover it is very simple and intuitive.
 Its simplicity surprised Richard Askey "that it has no $q$ in the statement of the problem" as he puts it in the forward to \cite{IA}.
-Thus these 1TSP can be simple models of some phenomenons noticed in recently intensively developed $q$-series theory.
+Thus these 1TSP can be simple models of some phenomenons observed in the recently intensively developing $q$-series theory.
 1TSP first appeared in 2000 in \cite{bryc1} and have been studied in detail recently see e.g. \cite{bryc2}, \cite{bms}, \cite{matszab}, \cite{matszab2}.